BgeeDB/Methods_RNASeq_expression_calls/README.md

 This repository collect all the data files, scripts  as well as intermediary files necessary to re-generate all the figures of the methods paper to call expressed genes on RNASeq data.

-The repository is organized by 5 main folders (data, scripts, figures, stats_info and analysis_info).
+The repository is organized by 5 main folders (data, scripts, figures, stats_info and complementary_analysis).
 Each folder contain:

 #### <a name="data"></a>[data/](data/)
 Folder that contain all input data necessary to reproduce the figures of the paper as well as intermediary files that will be used later on the analysis.